 Regular old table salt actually has a whole lot more uses than simply flavoring food.
 Even if you’ve gotten into healthier salts like Himalayan pink salt, you should still be buying regular table salt for the many household applications it has.

-Salt last virtually forever, and can be used medicinally, for cleaning, even for care of animals and in the garden.
+Salt lasts virtually forever and can be used medicinally, for cleaning, even for the care of animals and in the garden.
 It should definitely always be a staple in your home, like baking soda or vinegar.

 Here are just a few of the many things you can use salt for: